roman-milk/roman-milk.github.io/first-kiss.md

+===

- ****** First Kiss Ch.
-01 ****** byStoryTeller07© He soaped her all over.
+He soaped her all over.
 When both his hands cupped her bottom and sex, she gave up.
 They were interlaced, making it impossible to break the hold on her crotch.
 The feeling of hands soaping between her cheeks, circling her asshole, between her lips, cupping her sex in his palm, defeated her.

  She flung back her head into the spray, and groaned loudly.
 A fitful orgasm rocked her legs.
 It wasn't deep, it was like the shower, all over her body, like a rainstorm.
 His hands carried on playing with her, front and back.
 He was prolonging the orgasm with fingers probing her pussy, and her asshole.